emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     situation it's best to find a way to move all the automatically managed pools to one arena.

-    The maximum number of arenas that the system can support is around 10.

 There are two classes of arena, :ref:`topic-arena-client` and :ref:`topic-arena-vm`.
 These differ in the way that they acquire the memory to be managed.